Pogonomyrmex lobatus Santschi

 and the frontal carinae, and the very fine, dense

-longitudinal cephalic rugae are often indistinct and
+longitudinal rugae often indistinct and cover only part

-only cover part or most of the head.
-In P. micans the
+or most of head.
+In P. micans the lateral lobe of the clypeus

-lateral lobe of the clypeus is not enlarged, the dorsum of the postpetiole has prominent moderately coarse rugae, and workers are bicolored
+is not enlarged, the dorsum of the postpetiole has

-the lateral lobe of the clypeus is massively enlarged, workers are a concolorous reddish-orange to reddish-brown, and the dorsum
+enlarged, workers are a concolorous reddish-orange to

-on posterior half.
-Pogonomyrmex marcusi is only known from mid- to
+weakly to moderately punctate, rarely with weak rugae posteriorly.
+Pogonomyrmex marcusi is only known from mid- to higher elevation

-higher elevation areas of central
+areas of central